DovileDo/revisiting-transfer/README.md

 ### 2. Model similarity

 Model similarity is assesed by comparing the network activations over a sample of images from the target datasets using two similarity measures, Canonical
 Correlation Analysis (CCA) and prediction similarity.
-We use publibly available [CCA implementation](https://github.com/google/svcca) which should be placed at the same level locally as src/.
-Model similarity can be evaluated using CCA.py and prediction_similarity.py after placing fine-tuned models locally in a directory next to src/.
-Figures in the paper can be reproduced using CCA_plot.py, filter_plot.py, similarity_plot.py, and simVSauc_plot.py.
+We use publibly available [CCA implementation](https://github.com/google/svcca) which should be placed at the same level locally as `src/`.
+Model similarity can be evaluated `using CCA.py` and `prediction_similarity.py` after placing fine-tuned models locally in a directory next to `src/`.
+Figures in the paper can be reproduced using `CCA_plot.py`, `filter_plot.py`, `similarity_plot.py`, and `simVSauc_plot.py`.

 ### Prerequisites

-The packages needed to run the fine-tuning experiments are listed in the conda.yaml file.
+The packages needed to run the fine-tuning experiments are listed in the `conda.yaml` file.